will8791/Will_Bearss_Elk_Stack_Project/README.md

 # Will_Bearss_Elk_Stack_Project
-The files in this repository were used to configure this Elk Stack Network.

 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.